ENG5220-RTEP-Team-ARGUS/ARGUS/README.md

 8. Press `d` to return to setup mode as needed.
 9. Press `q` to exit.

-### Physical validation completed
+### Hardware validation completed
-The current branch has been validated on real hardware for:
+Validated on real hardware:
 - motion smoke tests
 - full demo loop
 - camera capture
 - physical button input
-- freeze / safe-again / resume behavior
+- freeze / safe-again / resume path
+- rebuild-from-scratch repeatability on a second day

 ### What you should see
 In terminal: